 Vultures have an extremely corrosive stomach acid that allows them to consume rotting animal corpses.
 These scavenged leftovers are often infected with anthrax, botulinum toxins and rabies, that would otherwise kill other animals.

 The importance of these magnificent birds is only truly felt when they suddenly disappear from an ecosystem.
 When vulture populations crashed in India as a result of feeding on the remains of animals that were treated with the veterinary drug diclofenac the impacts nearly caused a public health catastrophe.
-The feral dog population leaped by 7 million, to 29 million animals over an 11-year period and caused an additional 38.5 million additional dog bites.
+The feral dog population leapt by 7 million, to 29 million animals over an 11-year period and caused an additional 38.5 million additional dog bites.
 It’s believed as a result of these bites that deaths from rabies increased by nearly 50,000 in that time costing the Indian government $34 billion to fight the spread of the disease.

 The work of vultures is what is often referred to as ecosystem services and this example from Spain illustrates the benefit the people receive from these birds, often without even realising.